LucaMannino/biopython-pymol-blast_miniprogram/README.md

 # biopython-pymol-blast_miniprogram
 This is a python program, it consist of a single a .py file.
 In order to run all of the program functionalities properly at least one .pdb file is needed of a protein sequence, these files are available from protein data bank (link:https://www.rcsb.org/) for one functionality a protein database file in text format is needed as well these can be downloaded from the National Center for Biotechnology Information website available at: https://ftp.cbi.nlm.nih.gov/blast/db/

-The necessary files to run the program should be placed same directory as the python program is run in , this include .pdb file, the database for local blastp.
+The necessary files to run the program should be placed same directory as the python program is run in, this include .pdb file, the database for local blastp.

 Initially the program will ask the user to input the .pdb file name and the sequence id.
 The sequence id corresponds to the protein name, this is usually the file name without the .pdb unless the file name has been modified.
 This information is needed to run the program properly.